NovationScripts/Multimillionaire/README.md

 In such networks, not only communities but also entire countries could unite, thereby regulating the exchange rate in relation to other currencies.
 This way, the exchange rate would be more realistic.

 Countries could calculate the ratio and transition to an additional financial system, or fully transition without default, regulating the exchange rate instead of the quantity.
 Though perhaps the quantity is necessary after all—who knows?
 It might be possible to come up with a formula that relates quantity to something else.
+The formula could include the ratio of the amount of money, population size, the sequence number of the payout, and the exchange rate between currencies.
+Administrative rights could be implemented so that a regulator can adjust the ratio, the quantity, and the sequence of successful payouts, and perhaps other factors as well.

 If the errors are fixed, it might actually work.